 A supporter of the Gandhian philosophy of nonviolent protest, the Reverend James M. Lawson, Jr. was one of the Civil Rights Movement’s leading theoreticians and tacticians in the African American struggle for freedom and equality in the 1950s and 1960s.
-Raised in a household of 10 children, Lawson was born in Uniontown, Pennsylvania on September 22, 1928 to the Reverend James Morris and Philane May Cover Lawson, Sr. Although born in Uniontown, Lawson grew up in Massillon, Ohio, which is where he received his primary and secondary educations.
+Raised in a household of ten children, Lawson was born in Uniontown, Pennsylvania on September 22, 1928, to the Reverend James Morris and Philane May Cover Lawson, Sr. Lawson grew up in Massillon, Ohio, which is where he received his primary and secondary educations.

 Upon returning to the US in 1956, Lawson entered Oberlin College’s Graduate School of Theology.
 In 1957, one of Lawson’s professors introduced him to the Reverend Dr. Martin Luther King, Jr., who urged him to move south and aid in the Civil Rights Movement.
 Heeding King’s advice, Lawson moved to Nashville, Tennessee and enrolled at the Divinity School of Vanderbilt University, where he served as the southern director for FOR and began hosting nonviolence training workshops for the Southern Christian Leadership Conference.
 There Lawson trained many of the future leaders of the Civil Rights Movement, including James Bevel, Diane Nash, John Lewis, Bernard Lafayette, and Marion Barry.